What is a blood test?

 The most common types of blood tests used to assess heart conditions are:

-- Cardiac enzyme tests (including troponin tests) – which help show if your heart muscle has been damaged
+- Cardiac enzyme tests (including troponin tests) – these help diagnose or exclude a heart attack.

-- Full blood count (FBC) – which measures the different types of blood cells in your blood and can show, for example, if there is an infection in your bloodstream
+- Full blood count (FBC) – this measures different types of blood levels and can show, for example, if there is an infection or if you have anaemia.

-- Thyroid function tests – which show if you have an underactive or overactive thyroid, which can be linked to heart palpitations or a very slow or fast heart rate
+- Thyroid function tests – these show if you have an underactive or overactive thyroid gland, which produces a hormone called thyroxine.
+If the levels are abnormal they can be linked to some heart conditions and symptoms linked to having a slow or fast heart rate or palpitations.

-- BNP (B-type natriuretic peptides) tests – which show the level of hormones in your blood which can be a sign of heart failure
+- BNP (B-type natriuretic peptides) tests – these show the level of a hormone in your blood which if elevated can be a sign of heart failure.

-- U and Es test – this stands for 'urea and electrolytes' and shows if there is too much or too little sodium or potassium in your blood.
-These are important for the overall function of your heart and also help asses kidney function.
+- U and Es test – this stands for urea (a protein found in the blood) and electrolytes which measures the levels of sodium, potassium and other important chemicals in your blood such as magnesium and calcium.
+These chemicals are important for the overall function of your heart and also help assess kidney function.
 Imbalances in the blood can be linked to medication that you may be taking.

 Want to find out more?